-As it turns out, Sucharski had a gun, but it was in another room, which one of the murders found and used to shoot him and his two house guests.
+As it turns out, Sucharski had a gun, but it was in another room, which one of the intruders found and used to shoot him and his two house guests.
 All three victims were murdered.
 One could argue that at that time (1994) it might be understandable why the homeowner, Sucharski, would believe that he should not need to carry his gun on his person in his own home.
 Would carrying his gun concealed on his person have saved their lives?
 Who can say, but perhaps it could have made a difference.
 Here is video surveillance of this home invasion:

 The bottom Line when it comes to carrying your gun at home